Super Shops: 1990s

 On August 19, 1990 a triple homicide occurred at the Tustin Super Shops location.
 3 employees were killed "Execution Style" during the course of a robbery.
 The victims were identified as Darrell Esgar, Chad Chadwick, and Russel B. Williams.

 By the year 1992, Super Shops was operating 165 retail locations, three distribution centers (San Bernardino, Grand Prairie, Texas, and Jacksonville, Florida), two corporate head offices (Victoria Court and Tippecanoe, in San Bernardino), two speed parts manufacturers (Mallory and Erson) and a mail order Operation (ASAP).
 In addition to these operations, the corporation owned and operated two corporate jets (a Cessna Citation 1 and a Dassault Falcon 50), and Eberlin had a portfolio of real estate holdings named "HRE Development Corporation" consisting of many store locations and other key properties.

 The late 1990s saw a proliferation of vehicles becoming "black box automobile systems" (vehicles no longer easily modified by their owners due to computers and emissions systems being interdependent), along with an apparent decline of car owners as car hobbyists per-capita.
 As a result, few aftermarket parts manufacturers were quick to respond with the types of innovative products we now see today—and this "moment of hesitation" had a dramatic negative impact on the nationwide network of performance parts suppliers, including Super Shops.
 Many Speed Shops faded away or closed abruptly during this time.
-This was not the single cause, but was one of the major causes that led to the eventual bankruptcy and liquidation of Super Shops in 1998.
+This was not the single cause, but was one of the major causes that led to the eventual liquidation of Super Shops in 1998.

 In 2016, a former customer asked Ed Steele, a former area manager, the reason for the closing of Super Shops.
 Steele responded with his personal opinion based on his direct discussions with Harry and his personal experiences.

 Aftermath

-Super Shops remains a topic both dearly admired and hotly contested among a population of former customers and employees.
-At the height of operations, Super Shops employed more than 1300 employees.
-Over the history of the company from 1963 to 1998, there were over 15,000 employees on record as hired, resigned or terminated.
-There are a number of other online resources available for those parties interested in the topic, including social media pages, vendors of nostalgic apparel, and other artifacts and items of interest from the era when stores were in operation.
+Super Shops remains a topic of discussion among former customers and employees.
+At its peak, the company employed more than 1,300 people.
+Between 1963 and 1998, approximately 15,000 employees were hired, resigned, or were terminated.
+Online resources related to the company include social media pages and websites featuring historical information and memorabilia from the period when the stores were in operation.